 Don’t let people tell you, you have to be rich to travel.
 So not true.
 You can Google right now and easily find a hundred websites dedicated to people having an amazing time traveling who aren’t wealthy.

-It comes down to this is your vacation, your holiday, your grand adventure and you can spend it how you want, doing what makes you happy.
+It comes down to it, this is your vacation, your holiday, your grand adventure and you can spend it how you want, doing what makes you happy.